genesiscommunitysuccess/docs/docs/04_web/06_testing/01_foundation-testing.md

 _We are working on enhancing the `genx` cli to abstract test running, so you can offload this setup and tasks._

-## Testing Logic
+## Testing logic

-The `logic.test.ts` will likely leverage `createLogicSuite`, which is used to test function output given certain input arguments.
+The **logic.test.ts** will probably use `createLogicSuite`, which is used to test function output given certain input arguments.
 Based on user feedback, these arguments are now passed as an array by convention:

 ```typescript